mlevans/MappingUtilities/Map Tile Stitching/README.txt

 03_01.png
 03_02.png
 03_03.png

+Why are we using two digits to represent rows and columns?

 It might be confusing that we're using two digits to represent a row and two digits to represent a column.
 If we're merely dealing wih 16 tiles, we would not need to use two digits.
 But we need to anticipate that you will be dealing with much greater numbers of map tiles.
 For example, you may be working with a 16x16 grid.
 In that case, you